wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-user-events/includes/4-exercise-connect-app.md

 This exercise makes it easy for you to create a basic web app.
 To get the initial starting app code that you'll use, go to the [GitHub repository](https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart) and choose from one of the following options:

-- If you use git, clone the project by using the git clone command:
+- If you use Git, clone the project by using the `git clone` command:

     ```nodejs
     git clone https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart.git
     ```

-- If you don't use git, select the **Code** button followed by **Download ZIP**.
+- If you don't use Git, select the **Code** button followed by **Download ZIP**.
 Extract the zip file to your machine.

 After you have the initial app on your machine, follow these steps to get the app opened in your code editor.